-At Franklin Center, the first six weeks of school are a time of introductions and assessment.
+At Franklin Academy, the few weeks of school are a time of introductions and assessment.
 We introduce students to one another, to our staff, and to our school, as well as the expectations for being a member of the Franklin Academy community.
 We introduce and establish expectations for behavior and develop routines that help students learn while taking care of each other and our school environment.
-We also use the first six weeks of school to complete academic, social-emotional, and behavioral assessments.
+We also use the few weeks of school to complete academic, social-emotional, and behavioral assessments.

 Our staff carefully structures the first several weeks so that all students will actively participate in the introductions.
-Students practice the expected skills and behaviors-at first with the teacher's and behavior therapist's guidance and structure, and then, as students become more comfortable and confident, with increasing amounts of independence.
+Students practice the expected skills and behaviors-at first, with the teachers and behavior therapists give guidance and structure, and then, as students become more comfortable and confident, gradually increasing independence.
+As classrooms become regulated, academic rigor increases.